 Jewelry

 We have three slots for jewelry: a necklace slot and two identical ring slots.
-Jewelry is largely filler; it provides no special stat bonuses and has no skill lines providing buffs.
+Jewelry is largely filler, with no special skill lines or stat bonuses.
 Just use it to complete your gear sets and get extra bonuses from enchantments and traits

 Sets

-Item sets give you extra bonuses based on how many items you’re wearing from the set.
-For example, the first tooltip below shows that wearing two pieces of the Spell Power Cure set gives you a bonus to your Max Magicka, adding a third piece gives you an additional Max Magicka bonus, a fourth piece adds Weapon and Spell Damage, and a fifth piece provides the Major Courage buff to group members under a certain condition
+Item sets give you cumulative extra bonuses based on how many items you’re wearing from the set.
+For example, the first tooltip below shows that wearing two pieces of Spell Power Cure gives you Max Magicka, adding a third piece gives you more Max Magicka, a fourth piece adds Weapon and Spell Damage, and a fifth piece provides the Major Courage buff to group members under a certain condition

 - Set bonuses apply once per set.
 For instance, wearing four pieces of Spell Power Cure gives you the Weapon and Spell damage bonus once, not four times

-Item sets are often powerful and can be a central part of your role in a group and can provide anything from extra damage or defensive stats to interesting proc effects to big buffs for your entire group.
+Item sets are often powerful and can even be a central part of your role in a group, providing anything from extra damage or defensive stats, to interesting proc effects, to big buffs for your entire group.
 Normally the last bonus listed is by far the most powerful (lower-tier bonuses just provide simple stat bonuses), so it’s important to wear full sets rather than mixing and matching partial sets

 The vast majority of sets have bonuses up to 5 pieces, so with 12 gear slots available you are able to use two of these, and also have two slots left over

 All types of two-handed weapons (including bows and staves) count as two items for counting set bonuses.
-(Otherwise dual wield builds would have a significant advantage over other builds with one extra set bonus slot.)
-For instance, equipping a restoration staff and three other pieces from the Spell Power Cure set shown below will be enough to give you the 5 piece bonus
+For instance, using a restoration staff and just three other pieces from Spell Power Cure will be enough to give you the 5 piece bonus

 Collecting Sets